-A cadence is a reusable multi-step outreach sequence.
+A sequence is a reusable multi-step outreach flow.
 It defines what happens to each contact: which emails to send, how long to wait between steps, when to branch based on conditions, and when to assign tasks.

 - 1